luminixinc/XamarinAndroidNativeDebugTest/README.md

 XamarinAndroidNativeDebugTest
 =============================

-This test case shows that you cannot create an AAB bundle a Release build of an native Android app (containing C++ code compiled to the 4 architecture ABIs).
+This test case shows that you cannot create an AAB bundle of a Release build of a native Android app (containing C++ code compiled to the 4 architecture ABIs).
 The Release build AAB bundling process fails because it appears that MSBuild is attempting to bundle `gdbserver` into the AAB.
 (Note that the same issue of including `gdbserver` also occurs if bundling as APK, including multiple arch+ABI specific APKs, however in this case including `gdbserver` is not a fatal build error).

 Dramatis Personae
 -----------------